2024 CrowdStrike-related IT outages: Political

 The Australian government held a national emergency meeting to address the outage.
 The National Coordination Mechanism was activated, and Prime Minister Anthony Albanese said, "I understand Australians are concerned about the outage that is unfolding globally and affecting a wide range of services.
 My Government is working closely with the National Cyber Security Coordinator".
 He later said, "There is no impact to critical infrastructure, government services, or Triple-0 services at this stage".
 Victorians were advised to call Triple-0 if a fire alarm sounded or smoke was detected, as the outage may have prevented some automatic alarms in buildings from automatically calling fire services.

 United States president Joe Biden's administration was in touch with CrowdStrike to offer assistance, and on 23 July, Kurtz was invited to appear before Congress to explain how the outage occurred and what CrowdStrike was doing to prevent future incidents.

 The UK government's COBR committee met to discuss the incident.

 India's Minister of Information and Technology Ashwini Vaishnav said that the government was in touch with Microsoft.
 The government's cybersecurity agency CERT-IN classified the incident as "critical".

 In Russia, the government noted that the sanctions and boycotts placed on Russia as a result of its invasion of Ukraine in 2022 had unintentionally shielded it from the outage.
 Russia's Digital Communications Ministry said, "At the moment, the ministry has not received reports of system failures at Russian airports," and "The situation with Microsoft once again shows the importance of import substitution of foreign software, primarily at critical information infrastructure facilities."
 The Russian Federal Air Transport Agency confirmed that no domestic airlines were affected.
 The Kremlin stated that its systems were working as normal.

 An editorial in the Chinese state-run Global Times suggested a need for decreased dependency on Western firms, stating that reliance on "top companies to lead network security efforts" can introduce security risks and noting the perceived irony of the United States leading global security efforts while major companies monopolise the industry.

 Industry

 Cybersecurity consultant Troy Hunt called the incident the "largest IT outage in history", adding: "This is basically what we were all worried about with Y2K, except it's actually happened this time".
 Slate described it as "Y2K Lite".
 News reporters have used the term "digital pandemic" to describe the outage.

 Elon Musk—CEO of Tesla, X Corp, Neuralink, and SpaceX—posted on X that CrowdStrike has been "deleted from all our systems".

 AirAsia CEO Tony Fernandes demanded answers and compensation for millions of dollars in revenue he said the company had lost in the incident.

 Chinese cybersecurity companies such as 360 Security, QAX and Tencent took advantage of the CrowdStrike incident to promote their own software.

+Apple, who had previously closed off access to the macOS kernel in 2020, would release a promotional video in October 2025 making fun of the incident, depicting a fictional container trade convention that is thrown into chaos as a result of a widespread BSOD incident.